Continuum of Care

 Project Homeless Connect

 Project Homeless Connect is focused on helping the homeless by bringing together multiple services and resources to one place at one time.
-These on-site services include medical and mental health screenings, legal advice, shelter, youth services, employment, and more.
+On-site services include medical and mental health screenings, legal advice, shelter, youth services, employment, and more.
 Volunteers help homeless and at-risk individuals navigate the various services, answer questions, and share the experience of the event.